 - You might have to gently twist the heat sink and fan assembly to free it from the microprocessor. - Do not touch the thermal grease while handling the heat sink and fan assembly. - 7.
-Position the new heat sink and fan assembly on the system board so that the four screws are aligned with the holes in the system board.
-Ensure that the heat sink and fan assembly cable faces toward the microprocessor fan connector on the system board. - 8.
-Tighten the four screws to secure the new heat sink and fan assembly in the following sequence.
+Position the new heat sink and fan assembly on the system board.
+Ensure that the four screws are aligned with the holes in the system board.

+Note: Ensure that the heat sink and fan assembly cable is toward the microprocessor fan connector on the system board.

+- 8. Follow the following sequence to install the four screws to secure the new heat sink and fan assembly.
 Do not over-tighten the screws. - a.
-Partially tighten screw 1, fully tighten screw 2, and then fully tighten screw 1. - b.
-Partially tighten screw 3, fully tighten screw 4, and then fully tighten screw 3. - 9.
+Partially tighten screw 1, then fully tighten screw 2, and then fully tighten screw 1. - b.
+Partially tighten screw 3, then fully tighten screw 4, and then fully tighten screw 3. - 9.
 Connect the heat sink and fan assembly cable to the microprocessor fan connector on the system board.
-See "Parts on the system board" on page 6.
+See "Parts on the system board" on page 5.

-- To work with another piece of hardware, go to the appropriate section. - To complete the installation or replacement, go to "Completing the parts replacement" on page 57.
+To work with another piece of hardware, go to the appropriate section.